 In this post, MomJunction will tell you about the probable causes of eye rubbing in babies, preventive measures for the same, and much more.

 Why Does Your Baby Rub Eyes?

-1. Baby Is Sleepy:
+1. Baby is curious

-Preventive Measure: Watch your little one for signs of sleepiness and fatigue.
+Preventive measure: Watch your little one for signs of sleepiness and fatigue.
 Rubbing and yawning are common signs that indicate your baby requires a nap, says the Child Development Institute.
 If you notice these first signs of sleepiness, put your baby to sleep immediately to avoid fatigue (and eye rubbing).